tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 ```

 {{< /tab >}}

 {{< /tabs >}}

 ### Capture

-Use this method to perform the **Capture** step of a two-step flow.
-In this step, you capture the funds previously [Authorized]({{< ref "payments-api-chile.md#authorization" >}}) to transfer them to your PayU account.
+Use this method to perform the **Capture** step in a two-step payment flow.
+In this step, you capture funds that were previously [authorized]({{< ref "payments-api-chile.md#authorization" >}}) to transfer them to your PayU account.

 #### Considerations

-Take into account the following considerations for capture.
+Keep the following in mind when using the Capture method:
-* The maximum time to capture an approved transaction is 7 days.
-After this time, the transaction is auto-voided.
+* Merchants must capture approved transactions within 7 days.
+After this period, the system will automatically void the transaction.
-* Only the parameters displayed in the request body are mandatory to invoke a Capture transaction.
-Consider that the order and transaction ids must meet with a currently authorized transaction.
+* Only the parameters shown in the request body are required to initiate a Capture.
+Ensure the order and transaction IDs correspond to an active authorization.
-* You can perform partial captures on an authorized amount.
+* The integration supports partial captures.
 For more information, see the [Partial Capture]({{< ref "#partial-capture" >}}) section.
-* It is not allowed to capture a higher amount than the amount previously authorized.
+* Merchants cannot capture an amount greater than what was originally authorized.
-* Captures are only allowed for transactions in one installment.
+* Captures are only allowed for transactions with a single installment.

+#### Request and Response Examples

-The following are the request and response bodies for this transaction type.
+Below are examples of request and response bodies in JSON and XML formats.

 {{< tabs tabTotal="2" tabID="2" tabName1="JSON" tabName2="XML" >}}

 {{< tab tabNum="1" >}}

 <br>

-Request Example:
+**Request Example:**

 ```JSON
 {
    "language": "es",